cmmid/cmmid.github.io/topics/YYYY-MM-DD-post-template.md

 # status: comment-opinion-online
 # status: comment-opinion-journal

-# add the date at which post is updated, in YYYY-MM-DD
+# add the date at which post is updated (or the date of the initial post, if its the initial post) in YYYY-MM-DD
-# add the current date here too if it is the first post
 update: 2020-02-07

 # add optional hash-array with authors